My Haas Welcome,

 9807-PCOOL GROUND FAULT The programmable coolant circuit has detected a ground fault condition and has shut down.
 Press the [RESET] button to clear alarms.
 If necessary, cycle power on the machine.
 Check for a shorted cable to earth ground.

 9808-PCOOL OVERHEAT The programmable coolant circuit has overheated and shut down.
 Give time for it to cool, then press the [RESET] button to clear alarms.
-Check for obstructions to pcool movement.
+Check for obstructions to Pcool movement.

 9839-PCOOL STALLED A high current (2.5A> I >1A) was detected in the programmable coolant circuit.
-Check for obstructions to pcool movement.
-Check for binding in the pcool unit.
+Check for obstructions to Pcool movement.
+Check for binding in the Pcool unit.

 9840-PCOOL OVERLOAD The programmable coolant circuit has detected an overload condition.
-Check for binding in the pcool unit.
+Check for binding in the Pcool unit.

 9841-PCOOL MOTOR DISCONNECTED The programmable coolant circuit was commanded on but no current was detected.
-Check to see if the pcool will turn when commanded.
+Check to see if the Pcool will turn when commanded.
 Check for broken wires.
 If the machine is equipped with 34-3090B I/O PCB make sure the Main I/O firmware has version 3.18 or higher.
 Refer to Next Generation Control - I/O PCB Main Firmware - Update procedure.

 9810-INTERNAL I/O ERROR-TC TRANSISTOR FAILURE The I/O PCB tool changer (or bar feeder) transistor appears to be damaged.
 Replace the I/O PCB.